 - 1.1.1 Schemes shall have procedures in place which ensure that EAs undertake continuing professional development (CPD). - 1.1.2 For the purposes of this document there are three types of CPD which Schemes shall require of Members and about which they shall ensure evidence that the CPD has been undertaken: - a) Changes in Requirements.
-This relates to CPD requirements required for an EA to retain their competence in the face of changes in the way in which EPCs are required to be produced.
+This relates to CPD requirements required for an EA to retain their competence in the face of changes in the way in which EPCs are required to be produced and DCLG approved DSM software used, including any conventions produced by the non-domestic EPC conventions group.
 This is covered in Section 1.2 of this Appendix. - b) Disciplinary Requirements.
 This relates to CPD requirements required by the Scheme as a result of disciplinary action.
 This is covered in Section 1.3 of this Appendix. - c) Other Professional Development.
 This covers the need for the EA to undertake on-going professional development separate to that identified in a) and b) above.
 This is covered in Section 1.4 of this Appendix.